 An image that didn’t say what I wanted it to

 I think I am becoming more creative as I go through the course.
 I took a lot of images for this assignment and I also took instant images.
 I would have liked to work with film which is a suggestion my tutor mentioned for A5.
 I took images from moving cars, images that were pure experiments that I feel worked well to convey a mood.

 I certainly spent a lot of time thinking about this assignment.
 But I really didn’t do much research at all.
 Initially I found it hard to reflect on feedback as by the time I had finished I just wanted to move on to something new.
 Hopefully I am now correcting those deficiencies with this reflection and with further work.
 I did start to think about some of the ideas my tutor mentioned, but that research was all after the work, not during and before.
 Until a few months ago the research in terms of looking at the work of other photographers has been a real weakness for me.

 I will take more images, trying to replace those that didn’t work, especially the underpass image which I think might work with a wider lens that shows more of the countryside on the left of the image balanced with the graffiti on the right.

 I would like to take more images of the old railway bridge.
 It’s in the background of one of the images and it’s where I found the swastika graffiti.
 It goes nowhere; for me it is a symbol of a town that is cut off; it’s almost a symbol of Brexit, of a town that I feel has now chosen to cut itself off.
-I think the images need proper titles which may aid understanding by providing more context.

 In terms of my final presentation of this assignment I will leave it there; I don’t want to change too much but I would like to explore the themes further.